zzhangjii/learning-library/workshops/microservices-MySQL/CloudNativeMySQL200.md

 ### **STEP 4**: Create Default Build Process

-Now that we have the source code in our managed GIT repository, we need to create a build process that will be triggered whenever a commit is made to the master branch.
+Now that we have the source code in the Developer Cloud Service managed GIT repository, we need to create a build process that will be triggered whenever a commit is made to the master branch.
 We will set up a Maven build process in this section.

 - On the left side navigation panel, click **Build** to access the build page and click **New Job**.